2zqa/generate-update-manifest/README.md

 ### `manifest`

 The relative path to the generated update manifest file.
-Defaults to `./update_manifest.json`

 ## Example usage